MarcioFCMartins/RiaFormosa_saltmarsh_classification/README.md

 > You can find them in helper\_functions.R

-With these tools I can, having only the start and end points of the transects, estimate the center position for all recorded quadrats.
-While I could have saved the quadrat centroids directly, I decided to save the entire quadrat (for visualization and because it helped immensely in debugging).
+With these tools I can estimate the center position for all recorded quadrats from the start and end points of each transect (after some data wrangling).

-With those basic tools, I all I had to do was load the transect information, shape it into the required format and then apply them. \> Script 1\_draw\_quadrats.R
+> Script 1\_draw\_quadrats.R

 The output of this was a shapefile where each individual quadrat is a polygon.
 Those polygons have all the identifying information required to